maggiebowen/Equiluna/README.md

 - Players stand barefoot on the balance board.
 - Lean left/right to guide the astronaut avatar along a predefined path.
 - Feedback conditions (None, Haptic, Auditory, Audio-Haptic) can be changed in the code.
-- Performance is measured using two metrics: Accuracy (on-path adherence) and Similarity (trajectory smoothness).
+- Performance is measured using two metrics: Accuracy (on-path adherence) and Similarity (trajectory smoothness) which are exported to a csv automatically.

 ## Citation